-The library has 77,400 reference and circulating volumes and 20,435 bound periodical volumes.
-In addition, the library subscribes to 750 periodicals, back issues of which are retained in bound volumes or on microfilm.
-Several microfilm and microfiche reader/printers are available for scanning and copying the more than 180,000 microforms housed in the library.
-Reserve materials and audio-visual software may be checked out from the circulation desk; the library owns more than 16,000 pieces of audio-visual software, including slides, videotapes, audiotapes, compact discs, and filmstrips.
+The library has 84,000 reference and circulating volumes and 23,195 bound periodical volumes.
+In addition, the library subscribes to over 600 periodicals in print format, back issues of which are retained in bound volumes or on microfilm.
+Several microfilm and microfiche reader/printers are available for scanning and copying the more than 280,000 microforms housed in the library.
+Reserve materials and audio-visual software may be checked out from the circulation desk; the library owns more than 11,400 pieces of audio-visual software, including dvds, videotapes, audiotapes, and compact discs.

 Through the OCLC/SOLINET network, the library has access to the book and periodical holdings of nearly 14,000 academic, public, and special libraries.
-A well-developed interlibrary loan program enables students, faculty, and staff to borrow books and copies of articles not available at the Clayton State University Library.
-Interlibrary loan service is usually available at no cost or a very modest cost to the user and may be initiated from the library's web page.
+A well-developed interlibrary loan program and the statewide GIL Express program enable students, faculty, and staff to borrow books and copies of articles not available at the Clayton State University Library.
+Interlibrary loan service is usually available at no cost or a very modest cost to the user.
+Both interlibrary loan and GIL Express services may be initiated from the library's web page.